j-enk/IT2901-25-elfryd/battery-sensor/broker/README.md

 - Eclipse Mosquitto MQTT broker with TLS support
 - TimescaleDB for storing MQTT messages
 - A Python bridge connecting MQTT to the database
-- FastAPI REST API for interacting with stored data
+- FastAPI REST API for interacting with stored data (secured with API keys)

 The architecture ensures that only the necessary services are exposed externally while keeping the database secure.